 - PLAN: Advance concrete recommendations as to how the people-to-people engagement between Malawi and Scotland will work to fulfil the Malawi Scotland Global Goals Partnership Agreement (GGPA) of 2018 across the six strands: Health, Education, Civic Governance, Sustainable Economic Development, Renewable Energy, and Water & Climate.

-Friday 28th September, the first day of the conference, will be structured around the six strands of the new Partnership Agreement and will be a full day.
-Saturday 29th will be a half-day, concluding at lunchtime to allow travel time for Malawian delegates.
-The conference will have a specific focus on three core priority areas: the Sustainable Development Goals, safeguarding, and youth participation.
+The first day of the conference was structured around the six strands of the new Partnership Agreement, and the conference had a specific focus on three core priority areas: the Sustainable Development Goals, safeguarding, and youth participation.

-1) Submitting their reflections, experience and ideas on the bilateral relationship through an online interface (CLICK HERE).
-Your submissions will be sent on to the relevant Lead Scottish Contributor for that Strand/Working Group, for inclusion in discussions.
+Ahead of the conference , we asked those who could not attend in person to submit their reflections, experience and ideas on the bilateral relationship through an online interface and these comments were sent to the relevant Lead Scottish Contributor for that Strand/Working Group and included within discussions.